-- (a) Identifies the principal risks for each of the Funds and the AIM IHT portfolios; - (b) explains our approach to managing risk in the Funds, the AIM IHT portfolios and in our business. - (c) Identifies the techniques, tools and arrangements used in our risk management arrangements; - (d) explains the techniques, tools and arrangements the assessment and monitoring of liquidity risk under normal and exceptional liquidity conditions including the use of regularly stresstesting; - (e) the allocation of responsibilities pertaining to risk management;

-- (f) the use of risk limits and how these are aligned with the risk profile of the portfolios as set out in the relevant prospectuses and marketing communications; - (g) risk management reporting - (h) the nature of the potential conflicts of interest by not having an independent risk management function and the reasons why these measures are reasonably expected to result in independent performance of the risk management function.
+- 1. Identifies the principal risks for each of the Funds and the AIM IHT Service; - 2.
+Explains our approach to managing risk in the Funds, the AIM IHT portfolios and in our business. - 3.
+Identifies the techniques, tools and arrangements used in our risk management arrangements; - 4.
+Explains the techniques, tools and arrangements for the assessment and monitoring of liquidity risk under normal and exceptional liquidity conditions including the use of regularly stresstesting; - The allocation of responsibilities pertaining to risk management; - 6.
+The use of risk limits and how these are aligned with the risk profile of the portfolios as set out in the relevant prospectuses and marketing communications; - 7.
+Risk management reporting; and - 8.
+The nature of the potential conflicts of interest by not having an independent risk management function and the reasons why these measures are reasonably expected to result in independent performance of the risk management function.

-This policy is reviewed and its effectiveness assessed at least annually or where we adopt materially different risk management arrangements or where we undertake investment management which has a materially different risk profile.
+This policy is reviewed and its effectiveness assessed at least annually, or where we adopt materially different risk management arrangements or undertake investment management which has a materially different risk profile.